GageAmes/Azure-Logic-Apps-Fortnite-Tutorial/README.md

-# Subscribing to Fortnite Player Statistics using Azure Logic Apps
+# Subscribing to Fortnite Statistics using Azure Logic Apps
 #### Gage Ames (gage@gageames.com)
 A tutorial for using [Azure Logic Apps](https://azure.microsoft.com/services/logic-apps/) to monitor Fortnite statistics using the data provided by [Fortnite Tracker](https://fortnitetracker.com).
 The app sends an email notification to subscribers when a player's statistics change.